Mysticx69/TPcloudAWS/README.md

 ## 1.7.
 Scripts

-We writed 3 different bash scripts to deploy our services through user data with terraform.
+We writed 3 differents bash scripts to deploy our services through user data with terraform.
 Those scripts will be executed right after the creation of the instance.
 Here is an exemple of webservers.sh to install docker and start a container with nginx:

 ``` bash